 If air from outside is brought in for combustion and ventilation, the confined space shall be provided with two permanent openings.
 One opening shall be within 12" (305 mm) of the top of the enclosure and one within 12" (305 mm) of the bottom.
 These openings must communicate directly or by ducts with the outdoors or spaces (crawl or attic) that freely communicate with the outdoors or indirectly through vertical ducts.
-Each opening shall have a minimum free area of 1 square inch per 4,000 Btu (645 mm2 per .59 kW) per hour of the total input rating of all equipment in the enclosure (See Figures 5 and 6).
+Each opening shall have a minimum free area of 1 square inch per 4,000 Btu (645 mm2 per .59 kW) per total input rating of all equipment in the enclosure (See Figure 5).